cyberark/summon-chefapi/README.md

+# DEPRECATED

+As of June 11, 2024 this project is deprecated and will no longer be maintained.

 # summon-chefapi

 For many, Chef encrypted data bags are difficult to work with.
 This Summon provider allows you to use